 For more information on our programs, please visit the English department’s graduate studies site: https://www.lakeheadu.ca/academics/departments/english/graduate-studies-english/graduate-program-description

 Skilled, Supportive Supervisors

 As a relatively small department, we are able to offer our graduate students personal attention that larger departments may not be able to provide.
 At the same time, our faculty members cover the range of periods, national literatures, and theoretical approaches in the field of English literature, and also have expertise in film studies, cultural studies, and new media.
 Many of our graduate faculty members have won teaching awards and grants, and all are active researchers.
 They welcome the opportunity to work closely with students in graduate seminars, and in supervisory roles for projects.

-For more information on our graduate faculty and their individual areas of expertise, please see our English Graduate Faculty site: https://www.lakeheadu.ca/academics/departments/english/graduate-studies-english/english-graduate-faculty
+For more information on our graduate faculty and their individual areas of expertise, please see our English and Cultural Studies Graduate Faculty site: https://www.lakeheadu.ca/academics/departments/english/graduate-studies-english/english-graduate-faculty

 We also offer our incoming Canadian students the opportunity to work as a Graduate Assistant (for up to two years).
 In addition to providing some funding, being a GA provides valuable experience, including the opportunity to teach classes and work one-on-one with undergraduate students.

 MA English and Cultural Studies: Gender and Women's Studies Specialization